DevExpress/devextreme-documentation/concepts/05 UI Components/List/30 Item Reordering/10 Events.md

 To execute certain commands when an item changes its position, handle the [itemReordered](/api-reference/10%20UI%20Widgets/dxList/4%20Events/itemReordered.md '/Documentation/ApiReference/UI_Components/dxList/Events/#itemReordered') event.
-If the event handling function is not going to be changed during the lifetime of the UI component, assign it to the **onItemReordered** option when you configure the UI component.
+If the event handling function is not going to be changed during the lifetime of the UI component, assign it to the **onItemReordered** property when you configure the UI component.

 ---
 ##### jQuery